oracle/docker-images/OracleAnalytics/README.md

-Oracle Analytics Server on Docker
+Oracle Analytics Server on Container
 =============
 Sample container configurations to facilitate installation, configuration, and environment setup for DevOps users.
 This project includes quick start [dockerfiles](dockerfiles/) for Oracle Analytics Server 2022 (6.4) based on Oracle Linux 7, Oracle JRE 8 (Server) and Oracle FMW Infrastructure 12.2.1.4.0.

 For more information about Oracle Analytics Server please see the [Oracle Analytics Server Online Documentation](https://docs.oracle.com/en/middleware/bi/analytics-server/index.html).

-The certification of Oracle Analytics Server on Docker does not require the use of any file presented in this repository.
+The certification of Oracle Analytics Server on Container does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.

 For pre-built images containing Oracle software, please check the [Oracle Container Registry](https://container-registry.oracle.com).